wp-plugins/sgr-nextpage-titles/readme.txt

 = To Do =
 * Make you possible to disable the index or even to show it just on the first page.
-* Correct the notices returning on empty home page.
 * Fix links in preview mode.